-There are currently three book lists available: Reading Well Books on Prescription for common mental health conditions, Reading Well Books on Prescription for dementia and Reading Well for young people.
-Our new scheme for people living with long term conditions and their carers will launch in July 2017.
+There are currently four book lists available: Reading Well Books on Prescription for common mental health conditions, Reading Well Books on Prescription for dementia and Reading Well for young people and Reading Well for long term conditions

 Evaluation and evidence base

 There is a huge evidence base around the value of reading to support health and wellbeing, as well as the value of libraries as a non-stigmatised space that is both welcoming and empowering for people with mental health problems.

 The Reading Well programme is evaluated each year to ensure that it continues to deliver positive outcomes.
 Health professionals, library staff and users are surveyed on their experiences of the programme, as well as information on reach being calculated through book loans and book sales data.
 To date, The Reading Well programme has reached over 635,000 users.

 Reading Well Books on Prescription is delivered by The Reading Agency in partnership with the Society of Chief Librarians as part of the Society of Chief Librarians’ Universal Health Offer.
 It is funded by Arts Council England and Wellcome.

 The programme is supported by:

 • British Association for Behavioural and Cognitive Psychotherapies